Penitential prayer

 Pairing the Act of Contrition with other prayers

 In traditional Catholic devotion, penitential prayers are frequently followed by prayers seeking grace and intercession.
-The Act of Contrition is often followed by the Our Father and the Hail Mary, particularly when fulfilling a penance assigned in confession.
+The Act of Contrition is often followed by the Lord's Prayer and the Ave Maria, particularly when fulfilling a penance assigned in confession.
 The Memorare is commonly prayed alongside acts of contrition to seek the Blessed Virgin Mary's intercession for the grace to amend one's life.

 For Catholics seeking a deeper penitential practice, the Act of Contrition naturally aligns with devotions centered on God's mercy, such as the Divine Mercy Novena, or those focusing on trust in divine providence, like the Surrender Novena.